-This famous statue of Leif Eriksson here in Seattle is one of 19 memorials venerating this famous man in Europe and America.
-In Norway we have two monuments.
-The most recent one, a copy of this famous Seattle statue, was unveiled in 1997.
 Iceland has two statues, one being a gift from the U.S. in 1930.
 Greenland has one, which is a replica of this impressive Ballard statue.

-Here in America you have 11 statues-nine in the U.S. and two in Canada.
+Here in America you have 12-statues-10 in the U.S. and two in Canada.
 The U.S. has also two busts of Leif Eriksson-one in Seattle and one in Cleveland, Ohio.

 New York established a Leif Eriksson Park in 1925, finished with a plaque made by August Werner in the 1930s.
-This famous

-Norwegian-born professor at the UW thus started his Leif Eriksson-project about 30 years before his famous statue here in Seattle was unveiled in 1962.
+This famous Norwegian-born professor at the UW thus started his Leif Eriksson-project about 30 years before his famous statue here in Seattle was unveiled in 1962.
 Werner also used the original Norse name of Leif Eriksson on his statue here at Shilshole and called him Leivr Eiriksson.
 As a professor he also knew that horns on Leif's helmet would be wrong, because such a helmet belongs to the Bronze Age.
+The myth of the horned Viking helmet dates back to the costumes for an opera performance in New York prior to 1900, which were based on incorrect information from Copenhagen.